ESGF/esgf-swt/_posts/2015-03-31-download-file-list-incomplete.markdown

     http://esgf-data.dkrz.de/esg-search/wget/?project=CMIP5&experiment_family=RCP&cmor_table=Amon&variable=tas&variable=tasmax&variable=tasmin&limit=8000

-* With the command "limit=8000" the file number limit is enlarged to 8000.
+* With the command `limit=8000` the file number limit is enlarged to 8000.
 The maximum file number limit allowed in ESGF is 10000
-* Search categories are delimited by "&"
+* Search categories are delimited by `&`
-* Equal search categories are processed in the sense of logical OR.
+* Equal search categories will be processed in the sense of logical OR.
 Since the URL contains three "variable" statements for the three variables tas, tasmax and tasmin, the search will provide a file list for these three variables.
-* Different search categories are processed in the sense of AND
+* Different search categories will be processed in the sense of AND
-* Blanks in the category name are replaces by "_"
+* Blanks in the category name are to be replaced by `_`

 A comprehensive description of ESGF Search RESTful URLs can be found [here][ESGF Search RESTful API].